the-catalyst/Galaxy-Zoo---The-Galaxy-Challenge/README.md

 ![alt text](https://storage.googleapis.com/kaggle-competitions/kaggle/3175/media/Screen%20Shot%202013-09-25%20at%2010.08.17.png)

 The goal of the  Galaxy Zoo challenge is to predict these probabilities from the galaxy images that are shown to the users.
 In other words, build a model of how “the crowd” perceive and classify these images.

-This means that we’re looking at a  **regression  problem**, not a classification problem: we don’t have to determine which classes the galaxies belong to, but rather the fraction of people who would classify them as such.

 ## My Solution